CODATA-RDA-DataScienceSchools/Materials/docs/DataSanJose2019/slides/Visualisation/Visualisation using Seaborn.md

 ## Line and scatter plots

-instead of having a categorical variable on the horizontal access we now do scatter and line plots.
+Instead of having a categorical variable on the horizontal access we now do scatter and line plots.
 Let's start with the whole data set.

 ```python
 sns.scatterplot(x="gdpPercap",y="lifeExp",data=gapminder)